faheemgurkani/agentic-workflow-for-tabular-data-using-langraph-and-openai/docs/pipeline/README.md

 This project showcases an **Agentic AI System** leveraging the power of **LangGraph**, **OpenAI's LLMs**, and **LangChain Tools** to perform intelligent workflows on tabular datasets stored in a DuckDB database.
 The system demonstrates how autonomous AI agents can interact with structured data, execute tools, and maintain stateful, iterative reasoning.

+**Note:** This workflow is a single-agent system enhanced by a structured tool orchestration framework (LangGraph).
+It demonstrates agentic behavior but not multi-agent collaboration.

 ## Pipeline Architecture

 The system follows these core stages: